 - What can I play it on?
 Xbox One, PS4, PC and Google Stadia.
 No word yet on Xbox Project Scarlett

-What we do have, however, is the game’s first teaser trailer that came out last year.
+The game’s first teaser trailer came out last year.
 Check it out below:

 The big unveiling for the game came at E3 2019, when Square Enix and Crystal Dynamics really let loose a lot of details and clips.

 We've embedded the Avengers E3 2019 trailer below:

 According to the game's official twitter page, Marvel's Avengers will have a beta on PS4 before release.
 However, Crystal Dynamics hasn't revealed when or how we can access the beta.
 Check out the tweet below:

 Marvel’s Avengers will release simultaneously for the PlayStation 4 computer entertainment system, the Xbox One family of devices including Xbox One X, Stadia, and PC on May 15, 2020.
 Play the Beta first on PS4.#EmbraceYourPowers #ReassembleSeptember 10, 2019